Tips for Drawing Digital Anime Line Art!

 And if you do the opposite, it may look like a bowling ball.
 Notice how the thickness of the line at the bottom is accentuated to simulate some shade and give it some more weight.

 Lines can give a worn look (A) or a new look (B) so it is important to keep in mind what you want to represent and make them act in such a way.

 The petals are delicate and light (A), the rocks are rough and heavy (B).
 There are countless other objects you can do this with…

 Strong strokes in certain areas of your figure will create the feeling that light does not reach this point (A).

-Also by varying the thickness of the lines on one side of the figure, you might suggest shading (B).
+Also, vary the thickness of the lines on one side of the figure to suggest shading (B).

 For light, we use fine lines or open spaces.
-Keep in mind, the thinner the line, the more intense the light feels (C).
+Keep in mind that the thinner the line, the more intense the light feels (C).